Financial Aid Returning Financial Aid Upon Withdrawal (Return of Title IV Funds)

 - Iraq and Afghanistan Service Grant

-Title IV Refund Calculation Process – The Financial Aid Office
+Title IV Refund Calculation Process – Student Financial Services

 - determines the number of calendar days the student attended classes (the number of calendar days does not include scheduled breaks of five consecutive days or more),

 - calculates the percentage of Title IV Aid earned and unearned,

 - calculates the amount of institutional charges,